scientific-python/scientific-python-archive/presentations/accepted/stellenbosch-2022/slides.md

   - Very few full time like me
   - Contributor time varies (also: parents, breadwinners, etc.)

+- We are doing a lot of training
+  - Academia and industry both often use us to train people
+  - That should be taught in universities / as professional courses

 - Funding
   - No grant line items
   - Few company contributions
   - Mostly foundation-supported
-    - Some grants, but need more
+    - Some grants, but need more and *longer term*

 - Coordination
   - Used to be small (SciPy conf), now big